d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 Upon a successful update, each tier's pipeline will trigger a pipeline for the tiers that depend on it.
 Pulumi's StackReference feature ensures that the dependent tiers receive new copies of the outputs exported from the IAM stack, so the deployment flows naturally through the pipeline!

-This brings us to the end of our CD solution with Pulumi and Gitlab on Amazon EKS.
+This brings us to the end of our CD solution with Pulumi and GitLab on Amazon EKS.
 For more examples, refer to our open source repository [here](https://github.com/pulumi/examples).
 Refer to my previous blog on Amazon EKS and k8s RBAC [here](https://blog.pulumi.com/simplify-kubernetes-rbac-in-amazon-eks-with-open-source-pulumi-packages).